African - American First Ladies of Distinction

 Diahann Carroll

 Diahann Carroll (b.
-1935), an actor and singer, was the first to have her own TV series, Julia in 1968.
+1935), an actor and singer, was the first to star in her own TV series, Julia (1968), won a Tony Award for No Strings, and earned an Oscar nomination for Claudine.

 Cheryl Andrienne Browne

-Cheryl Andrienne Browne a ballet dancer, was the first to compete as a contestant in the Miss America in 1970.
+Cheryl Andrienne Browne, a ballet dancer, was the first African American contestant in the Miss America pageant in 1970.
+Her brave step opened doors and inspired many girls after her.

 Margaret Rosezarian